-The College's Academic Affairs Division is currently experimenting with alternative delivery modalities-including Virtual Learning Environments (VLE), Virtual Reality (VR), and Augmented Reality (AR)-to enhance learning and provide flexible access to higher education for all those who seek it.
-Utilizing Virtual Learning Environment (VLE) delivery methods allows for significantly increased accessibility and convenience for students.
-VLE lessens the impact of scheduling conflicts and travel expenses-while increasing access to instructional materials through both live and recorded classroom lectures-which can be viewed remotely.
+The Academic Affairs Division offers courses via a variety of delivery modalities-including traditional face-to-face, hybrid, online, Flexible Learning Environments (FLE), Virtual Reality (VR), and Augmented Reality (AR)-to enhance learning and provide flexible access to higher education for all those who seek it.
+Utilizing Flexible Learning Environment (FLE) delivery methods allow for significantly increased accessibility and convenience for students.
+FLE mitigates the impact of scheduling conflicts and travel expenses-while increasing access to instructional materials through both live and recorded classroom lectures-which can be viewed remotely.
 Virtual Reality (VR) provides a multitude of opportunities for learning that would otherwise require cost-prohibitive travel or consumable resources.
-VR also allows students to practice safety procedures, such as those required of nursing or manufacturing, without risking any real physical injury.
-Augmented Reality (AR) can be used to collaborate with other students, faculty, and professionals who are geographically disconnected by essentially combining the benefits of VLE and VR technologies in real-time.
+VR also allows students to practice safety procedures, such as those required in nursing or manufacturing fields, without risking any real physical injury.
 VR and AR are emerging technologies that are still cost-prohibitive for many students.
 It is vital that we provide students exposure to these emerging technologies as they become more prevalent in our communities and workplaces.